GameServerManagers/LinuxGSM-Docs/Update.md

 # Updating your server

 LGSM comes with an update functions.
-All Steam games servers are supported, as well as some other servers such as Teamspeak.
+All SteamCMD games servers are supported, as well as some other servers such as Teamspeak.

 ## Commands